shreyasm1505-hub/DataWithBaraa/README.md

 # Hello! 👋

-I'm **Baraa Khatib Salkini**, also known as **DataWithBaraa**.
+I'm **Baraa Khatib Salkini**, also known as **Data With Baraa**.
 I’m an IT professional and YouTuber with a mission to share the knowledge I’ve gained over the years and make working with data fun!

 💻 When I'm not working on data projects or creating content, you can find me exploring new technologies, building dashboards, and honing my skills in: